SFU-Cognitive-Science-Lab/LAG-1/README.md

 http://www.mathworks.com/products/compiler/mcr/

-LAG-1 has been tested on versions of Matlab dating as far back as 2007.
+LAG-1 as submitted to Psyc Review has been tested on versions of Matlab dating as far back as 2007.

 ## QUICK START

-* Begin by defining a category structure in experimentConfig.txt
+* Begin by defining a category structure in experimentConfig.txt (and in several random spots as experiment specific conditions until cleaned up).

 * Set the desired values of parameter_source.txt